 Offices of the future are set to change radically.
 As home working becomes the norm and demand for office space reduces, businesses will be looking to reduce their property portfolios and optimise spaces to suit new working models – a process that could take years.
-John Burgess examines the changing fortunes of office real estate.
+Wayne Butcher examines the changing fortunes of office real estate.

 “Change is the only constant”, the ancient adage goes.
 As the pandemic enters its tenth month, and the UK heads towards winter, the potency and impact of the COVID-19 virus remains far from clear.
 But the impact on our daily working lives is evident as, for many, the almost overnight switch to permanent home working continues.